Algae Green Pool Algae Green Pool — Should You Vacuum Pool After Adding Algaecide? Step-by-Step

 Monitoring Progress and Next Steps

 After vacuuming, expect your pool water to clear gradually over 24-72 hours with proper filtration and chemical maintenance.
-Continue testing FC levels twice daily and adding liquid chlorine to maintain shock level until you achieve an overnight chlorine loss of 1 ppm or less.
+Continue testing FC several times a day and adding liquid chlorine to hold shock level until you pass all three SLAM exit criteria: an overnight FC loss of 1 ppm or less (OCLT), combined chlorine (CC) at or below 0.5 ppm, and clear water.

 Important safety note: Never mix algaecides with other chemicals, and always add chemicals to water, never water to chemicals.
 Wear protective equipment and ensure proper ventilation when handling pool chemicals.